cantwont/persistence/README.md

 # Persistence in C

 This C program installs a customizable Windows service with high-level privileges under the `LocalSystem` account.
 The service can be configured with any name and description as needed.
 It continuously runs in the background and is designed to simulate critical system functionality.
+You can use this to automatically start an executabale file you want whenever the system is rebooted.

 Key Features: